What will my job cost?

-- Thoroughly degrease and clean your parts so as not to pollute the media and to discourage it from sticking to the workpiece.
+- Thoroughly degrease and clean your parts so as not to pollute the media and to discourage it from sticking.

 - Blank off blind holes and oil galleries using old screws or bolts, bottle tops etc and use Blutack to fill non-threaded blind holes.

 - Mask off gasket faces and other sensitive areas with heavy grade duct tape – while bead blasting does not remove material abrasive blasting does!
 Remember that the parts will have to be handled and while we will respect them as if they were our own it is the best policy not to take chances.

 - Remove long studs which will make for awkward handling.

 Why do we use glass bead and crushed glass?

 We use glass bead and crushed glass because they are, for us, the most cost-effective media which will produce the finishes we need.
 By blasting at low pressure we preserve the media and we change it regularly.

 Glass is environmentally friendly to produce as comes from from recycled glass and is inert and environmentally friendly to dispose of in landfill or even by digging into clay to improve soil drainage.